mispy/test-wp-static/wp-content/plugins/admin-starred-posts/readme.txt

 == Changelog ==

-= 2.3.0 =
-* Cleanup version numbers
-* Bug Fixes when looping through stars, specially on slow networks.
-* Bug fix: don't display "yellow-star" label when star is unset

-= 2.2.0 =
-* Bug Fixes when looping through stars, specially on slow networks.
-* Bug fix: don't display "yellow-star" label when star is unset

-= 2.1.0 =
-* Improved layout for mobile

-= 2.0.0 =
-* Improved code for faster switching between stars
-* Using a sprite for stars instead of multiple images

 = 1.1.0 =
 * Fixed issue when using quick edit to edit posts
 * Small updates to graphics